- The prevention of maltreatment and cruelty to Beagles and to encourage responsible ownership of Beagles throughout Great Britain.

 - To encourage responsible breeding practices in the breeding of Beagles throughout Great Britain.

 Our HistoryBeagle Welfare was founded in 1979, the result of an initiative by the committee of the Beagle Association.
 At the time, people in many breeds were becoming concerned about the problem of pedigree dogs flooding general rescue organisations.
 It seemed only responsible for breed clubs to take the lead in ‘putting their own house in order’ and, in any case, who better to deal with pedigree dogs than those who spend all their lives with them?
 Very soon, Beagle Welfare developed as an autonomous organisation, although it has always maintained close and friendly relations with all the Beagle breed clubs.
 By 1990 it had an established network of more than twenty regional officers and was handling a budget of several thousand pounds a year.
 Accountability to the breed clubs has always been important to the active officers of Beagle Welfare and an annual report with audited accounts has been presented every year since its inception.

-It was felt that charitable status would be an advantage, both for Beagle Welfare itself, and as a safeguard for the people who generously give money to the organisation, and so in 1990 a successful application was made to the Charity Commissioners.
+The Charity was FormedIt was felt that charitable status would be an advantage, both for Beagle Welfare itself, and as a safeguard for the people who generously give money to the organisation, and so in 1990 a successful application was made to the Charity Commissioners.
 Occasionally Beagle Welfare has been called upon to handle more dramatic cases:

 - The ‘Scottish Puppies’ – intended for laboratory use but saved when their money-minded owner died – 28 poor little waifs who turned up five days before Christmas.